design-group/ignition-docker-legacy/docs/setting-up-wsl.md

 3. Press `CTRL+X` to exit.
 4. Press `Y` to confirm save.
 5. Press `ENTER` to confirm file name.
 6. Open bash configuration file in vs-code: `code ~/.bashrc`.
 It will install vs-code server in WSL, making it easier to access these files in the future.
+Note: if you have isssues on this step, you may need to reboot your host computer.
 7. Add the following to the end of the file:

 	```bash